 Update Links and Metadata for Your Evergreen Content

 Metadata is the collection of descriptive data that surrounds a piece of content.
-This data can describe the content, but it also provides search engines with cues on how to categorize and rank your content.
+This data can describe the content, but it also provides search engines with cues on categorizing and ranking your content.

 When it comes to writing and optimizing your evergreen content, there are four main types of metadata that you need to consider: